Empowering Voters

 Answers can be found on the NH Secretary of State’s Elections website at this page: https://sos.nh.gov/elections/voters/uniformed-overseas/

 This flier may be downloaded and reproduced without alteration by any group working to increase the public’s interest in voting.
 It is a non-partisan guide to voter registration and casting a ballot.
-Download the pdf here.
+It reflects the laws in effect Oct 1, 2025 thru town elections in spring 2026.
+Click here for the pdf.

-Voter registration and voting instructions from the Sec. of State’s office in Spanish (en enspanol), in French (francais), and Mandarin Chinese. https://www.sos.nh.gov/multilingual-election-information
+Voter registration and voting instructions from the Sec. of State’s office in Spanish (en espanol), in French (francais), in Portuguese and in simplified Mandarin Chinese. https://www.sos.nh.gov/multilingual-election-information

 If you want to check the status of your absentee ballot application or ballot for federal elections, you can do so on the Secretary of State’s website. https://sos.nh.gov/elections/voters/absentee-ballots/absentee-ballot-status/